-The Deep Learning Epilepsy Detection Challenge Platform
+2.1.1.
+The Deep Learning Epilepsy Detection Challenge platform

-The architecture of the platform that was designed and developed as well as data and model flow through it during the challenge are shown in Figure 1.
+The architecture of the platform that was designed and developed as well as data and model flow through it during the challenge are shown in Fig. 1.
 The entire system consists of a number of interacting components:

-(1) A web portal serves as the entry point to challenge participation, providing challenge information, such as timelines and challenge rules, and scientific background information.
+(1) A web portal serves as the entry point to challenge participation, providing challenge information, such as timelines and challenge rules, scientific background information and a description of the data used for this challenge.
 The portal also facilitated the formation of teams and provided participants with an intermediate leaderboard of submitted results and a final leaderboard at the end of the challenge.
+A screenshot of the starting page of the web portal can be found in the supplemental information (Fig. S13).
 (2) IBM Watson Studio [27] is the umbrella term for a number of services offered by IBM and accessible to participants.
 Upon creation of a user account through the web portal, an IBM Watson Studio account was automatically created for each participant that gave users access to the (3) IBM Data Science Experience (DSX) platform which hosted a user interface and starter kit and formed the main component for designing and testing models during the challenge.
 DSX allows for real-time collaboration on shared notebooks between team members.
 A starter kit in the form of Jupyter notebooks [28], supporting the popular deep learning libraries TensorFLow [29] and PyTorch [30], was provided to all teams to guide them through the challenge process.
 Upon instantiation, the starter kit loaded the necessary python libraries and custom functions for the invisible integration with (4) IBM Cloud Object Storage (COS) [31] and the analytics engine (5) Watson Machine Learning (WML).
 In dedicated notebook cells, participants could develop custom pre-processing code (including custom montages), machine learning models, and post-processing algorithms.
 The starter kit provided instant feedback about participants' custom routines through data visualizations.
 Using the notebook only, teams were able to run their code on WML, making use of a compute cluster of IBM's resources.
 The starter kit also enabled submission of the final code to a data storage to which only the challenge team had access.
-WML provided access to shared compute resources (GPUs).
+WML provided access to shared compute resources (Graphics Processing Units, GPUs).
 Code was bundled automatically into the starter kit and deployed on WML.
 WML in turn had access to shared storage from which it requested recorded data and to which it stored the participant's code and trained models.
 The data for this challenge resided in COS.
-Note that using the starter kit, participants submitted their model code to the platform which autonomously organized model training and testing on the raw data and provided back model performance results to participants.
+Note that using the starter kit, participants submitted their model code to the platform which autonomously organized model training and validation on the raw data and provided back model performance results to participants.
 The participants could then investigate this feedback in order to better design custom algorithms.
-This approach is called a model-to-data paradigm which unlike in Kaggle-style challenge scenarios keeps data shielded from the solver community while at the same time allowing a crowdsourced approach to model development.
+This approach is called a model-todata paradigm which unlike in Kaggle-style challenge scenarios keeps data shielded from the solver community while at the same time allowing a crowdsourced approach to model development.
 (6) Utility Functions were loaded into the starter kit at instantiation.
-This set of functions included code to pre-process data into a more common format, to optimize streaming through the use of the NutsFlow and NutsML libraries [32], and to provide seamless access to all services used.
-(7) Final code scoring after completion of the challenge was conducted in an automated way as soon as code was submitted through the starter kit.
+This set of functions included code to pre- and post-process data into a more common format while preserving all seizure related information, to optimize streaming through the use of the NutsFlow and NutsML libraries [32], and to provide seamless access to all services